ZoomInfo

 As a B2B marketer, you're off to a great start if you can recognize the value of both and are ready to incorporate them into your campaigns.
 To see results, it's important to understand the distinctions between the two and how to use them together for maximum impact.

-Demand generation is about creating market awareness and interest before buyers are ready to purchase.
+Demand generation creates market awareness and interest before buyers are ready to purchase.
 It's the work that happens when your audience doesn't yet know they have a problem or that your solution exists.

 • Brand awareness: Educates the market on problems worth solving